ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/expert-training.md

 ### 1.1.3 Player skills

->>>R1
+>>>>R1

 We have learned how experts acquire knowledge and the essence of their expertise.
 Now, let's examine the skills of a League of Legends player through the CHREST model.

->>>

-First of all, we need to understand what is a typical template in League of Legends.
+First, we need to understand what a typical template looks like in League of Legends.
 The game is based on the model of a battle between two armies.
-Each side has a number of active objects that operate simultaneously.
+Each side has some active objects that operate simultaneously.
 Each object has a set of parameters, which together define its properties.

-League of Legends is an information model, not a material one.
-Therefore, the parameters of all objects are represented by a set of numbers in the program's memory.
-The game interface displays these parameters in two ways: in their raw form as numbers or as graphical elements.
-This means that the typical cognitive template in League of Legends is a set of numbers, graphical elements, or a combination of both.
+League of Legends operates as an information model rather than a material one.
+This means that the parameters of all objects within the game are represented by a set of numbers stored in the program's memory.
+The game interface presents these parameters in two ways: either as raw numbers or as graphical elements.
+Consequently, the typical cognitive template in League of Legends consists of either a set of numbers, graphical elements, or a combination of both.

-When an experienced player works with a stream of information about the current state of a model, he performs chunking.
-This way, he combines elements with low information content into larger units.
-This creates a hierarchical structure with different levels of abstraction.
+When an experienced player processes the flow of information about a model's current state, he performs chunking.
+This way, he combines elements with low information content into larger, more meaningful units.
+This creates a hierarchical structure with varying levels of abstraction.

 Let's look at an example.
-A player presses Tab and checks the status of his opponent on lane.
-The player groups opponent's stats into a single cognitive block.
-Next, the player checks information on all other champions of the enemy team.
-He creates a separate block with the corresponding stats for each champion.
-Next, player combines these blocks.
-The result is a larger unit, which is also a cognitive block.
-It describes the overall state of the enemy team.
-Player use this unit to get answers for general strategic questions.
-For example, is the enemy team stronger or weaker than us?
-The player chooses his action depending on the answer.
+A player presses Tab to check the status of his opponent on the lane.
+He groups the opponent's statistics into a single cognitive block.
+Next, the player reviews the information on all other enemy champions, creating a separate block for each champion with its corresponding stats.
+Then the player combines these individual blocks into a larger unit, which also serves as a cognitive block.
+This new unit provides an overview of the enemy team's status.
+The player utilizes this information to answer general strategic questions, such as whether the enemy team is stronger or weaker than his team.
+Based on the answer, the player decides on his next action.

-Let's start with the template concept discussed above.
-Then a League of Legends player should have the following skills:
+If we apply the template concept discussed earlier, a League of Legends player should have the following skills:

-1. **Ability to group (chunking)** object parameters into blocks.
-The best players do this very effectively.
-This way, they take into account most of the model parameters they know at the moment.
+1. **The ability to group (chunking)** object parameters into blocks.
+The best players do this effectively, taking into account most of the model parameters they currently know.

 2. **Detecting templates** in the received blocks.
-The more advanced the player, the more templates at different levels of abstraction he knows.
-Therefore, he sees many more opportunities than a beginner.
+A more advanced player knows more templates at various levels of abstraction.
+Therefore, he recognizes significantly more opportunities than a beginner.

-3. **Decision making** involves choosing the appropriate action for a detected template.
-A strong player knows not only more templates, but also more options for each one.
-In other words, when the strong player sees an opportunity, he knows exactly how to take advantage of it.
+3. **Decision Making** involves selecting the best action for a recognized template.
+A skilled player is not only familiar with more templates but also has a wider range of options for each one.
+In other words, when a proficient player identifies an opportunity, he knows exactly how to capitalize on it.

 4. **Planning**.
 The template can point out the opponent's mistake.
-It may not be possible to immediately get benefit from it.
-However, a certain sequence of actions could do it.
-A strong player can quickly and accurately create such sequences.
-This skill is called macromanagement.
+While it may not be possible to take advantage of this mistake immediately, there may be a specific sequence of actions that allows it.
+A skilled player can quickly and accurately devise such sequences.
+This ability is known as macromanagement.

 5. **Execution**.
 After choosing an appropriate action or making a plan, the player must carry it out.
 This skill is called micromanagement.

 I> [**Macromanagement**](https://en.wikipedia.org/wiki/Real-time_strategy#Micromanagement_and_macromanagement) (macro) encompasses broad strategic aspects of gameplay.
-It focuses on the overall course of the game and long-term planning.
+It focuses on the game's overall course and long-term planning.

 I> [**Micromanagement**](https://en.wikipedia.org/wiki/Micromanagement_(gameplay)) (micro) means carefully controlling the actions of a game character.

-We've looked at five player skills.
-No single one can be called the most important.
-All are equally important:
+We have examined five player skills.
+No single one can be deemed the most important.
+All of them hold equal significance:

-* Without effective grouping, the player will miss important aspects of the model's state.
+* Without effective grouping, the player will miss essential aspects of the model's state.

-* Without knowing the templates, the player will not understand the events taking place and will miss the opportunities.
+* Without knowing the templates, the player will not understand the events occurring and will miss out on potential opportunities.

-* Without knowledge of the appropriate actions for each template, the player will not be able to plan and react correctly to events.
+* Without knowledge of the appropriate actions for each template, the player will not be able to plan and respond correctly to events.

-* Without good execution skills, a player will not take advantage of the opportunity that opens up.
+* Without good execution skills, the player will fail to capitalize on the opportunities that arise.

 {pagebreak}